 Balance Sheet Treatment

-Both lease types go on the balance sheet under ASC 842 — that’s the whole point of the standard.
+Both lease types go on the balance sheet under ASC 842.
 The balance sheet presentation is identical in structure:

 | Operating Lease | Finance Lease | |